Hear Wayne's Song

 After three month’s time and my having made a few special trips to visit Wayne, he surprised me one evening.
 Just before one of our Music Night performances, he handed me a page with complete lyrics titled, “Just A Cowboy”.
 He told me it may not be exact, but I'll tell you, he did an excellent job.
 As a matter of fact, Wayne did such a fine job that I had no trouble at all creating the music for it.
 After playing a version of it for him, he exclaimed that he loved it.
 He also liked the idea of having us perform it for our audiences during our MW4V Music Nights.
 Now, Wayne's song, "Just A Cowboy", is a favorite among his peers and the staff while gaining in popularity around the local community.
 It is a wonderful piece of work and Wayne is finally getting the recognition his deserves with it.

 Wayne’s story with MusicWorks4Veterans and the whole process to bring his song to where it is now is quite amazing.
 Especially when considering the benefits.
 Here is a man who had an old dream rekindled and brought to reality.
 Along the way he was challenged to recollect what he was afraid might have been forgotten.
 Having the support and encouragement to treat it as a healthy exercise and to recall something he was once quite fond of, helped to spark confidence in his ability to do so.
 Coupling his creation with music helped to complete his dream.
 Now Wayne, who in the beginning only occasionally attended our MusicWorks program, now attends whenever he is able.
 Once he began to see and hear the MW4V team perform his song during Music Night, we could see him beaming with pride and joy over his song.
-Then, with the blessings of his family and caretakers, Wayne and I entered his song as a co-authorship in the VA’s annual National Creative Arts Festival, winning Blue Ribbon honors in the State of Washington!
+Then, with the blessings of his family and caregivers, Wayne and I entered his song as a co-authorship in the VA’s annual National Creative Arts Festival, winning Blue Ribbon honors in the State of Washington!
 Now, when we perform “Just A Cowboy” at Music Night, our MusicWorks4Veterans Band accompanies Wayne as he takes the microphone to sing his song.
 He has a wonderful singing voice and we all love hearing him sing.
 What remarkable progress.
 Now, with Wayne’s blessings, MusicWorks4Veterans Band performs “Just A Cowboy” with promotional and fundraising efforts, fulfilling his desire to do good work with it.

 Wayne’s story is one of several stories derived using this creative approach and is another great example of how Music Works for Veterans.
 Please continue to follow MusicWorks4Veterans ventures as we progress towards making this project and programs available and accessible for more and more Veterans.
 We appreciate your support.